The Democrats Really Are That Dense About Climate Change

 When reminded of this bleak outlook, climate progressives point to corporate action and the stock market, which both seemed to be moving in their direction.
 During the 2010s, most oil companies failed to turn a profit, validating activists’ demands that institutions should divest of fossil-fuel stock.
 But the markets have turned since the pandemic began.
 Oil-company stocks are some of the best performing of the past year.
 Funds that emphasize ESG, or “environmental, social, governance,” a vague category that covers such divergent topics as a company’s carbon footprint, how many women it has on its board, or how favorable it is to organized labor, have also underperformed in the recent market rout.
 At another conference here last month, the libertarian venture capitalist Peter Thiel attacked ESG as “a hate factory” and compared it to the “Chinese Communist Party.”
 This week, he backed a fund that would take intentionally anti-progressive stances.

 Historically, progressives haven’t been too fond of ESG either, seeing it as a form of Wall Street greenwashing (or worse).
-But on climate, specifically, it has worked in their favor, allowing managers to take a less-than-direct approach to shareholder value and push forward money-losing initiatives.
+But on climate, specifically, it has worked in their favor, allowing managers to take a less-than-direct approach to shareholder value and push forward loss-leading initiatives to reduce carbon pollution.

 What all of this means is that, the next time a climate-skeptical president takes office, advocates will have fewer tools to constrain their behavior than last time.
 And they will have no future to point to: If Democrats couldn’t pass a climate bill in 2009 or 2022, why should anyone have any hope that they’ll try to do it again, or be able to?